Sixty-miler: Decline and end of the sixty-milers

 The heyday of the sixty-milers was from around 1880 to the 1960s.
 During this time Sydney was dependent upon the ships.
 In 1919, the Royal Commission identified twenty-nine colliers engaged in the coastal coal-carrying trade.

 As demand for coal in Sydney fell, the coastal coal trade of New South Wales declined.
 Coal-burning steamships and ferries were obsolete and were withdrawn, removing demand for bunker coal.
 Air pollution became a factor; industrial users converted to cleaner-burning oil fuel or electricity.

 31 December 1971 was a critical turning point; the huge Mortlake gasworks ceased making town gas from coal.
 Petroleum replaced coal as a feedstock for town gas-making, and oil refinery gas was purchased to supplement supply, during the interval until Sydney's gas was converted to natural gas in December 1976.
 The gasworks at Waverton had already ceased to use coal, in 1969, and the Manly gasworks had closed in 1964.

-After 1972, there was only one of the three loaders at Hexham operating; it closed in 1988, and the coal unloader and depot at Blackwattle Bay also closed, with Coal & Allied relinquishing their lease on the coal whaves in 1995.
+After 1972, there was only one of the three loaders at Hexham operating; it closed in 1988, and the coal unloader and depot at Blackwattle Bay also closed, with Coal & Allied relinquishing their lease on the coal wharves in 1995.

 The few remaining sixty-milers mainly carried coal for export to the reopened Ball's Head Coal Loader, until it too closed for a second and last time in 1993, marking the end of the coal trade to Sydney.

-The last sixty-miler to unload at Ball's Head was the MV Camira; she was also the last sixty-miler to be built, in 1980.
+The last sixty-miler to unload at Ball's Head was MV Camira; she was also the last sixty-miler to be built, in 1980.
 MV Camira was sold in 1993 and converted to a livestock carrier.
 MV Camira's sister ship, MV Conara, had already been sold off, in December 1988; after several name changes, she was still in service as a bulk carrier, until at least August 2014.

 During the 1980s the development of Newcastle as a bulk coal export port resulted in a revival of coastal coal shipping, this time to Newcastle.
-Purpose-built in 1986, a new self-discharging collier the Wallarah— the fourth collier so named and, at 5,717 gross tonnage, far larger than any older sixty-miler—carried coal from Catherine Hill Bay to Newcastle, where it was unloaded for export at the Port Waratah Coal Loader at Carrington.
+Purpose-built in 1986, a new self-discharging collier, Wallarah— the fourth collier so named and, at 5,717 gross tonnage, far larger than any older sixty-miler—carried coal from Catherine Hill Bay to Newcastle, where it was unloaded for export at the Port Waratah Coal Loader at Carrington.
 This last echo of the coastal coal-carrying trade ended on 22 July 2002.

 Surviving sixty-milers and wrecks

-The last of the sixty-milers afloat and still in Australia is the MV Stephen Brown, built in 1954 in Aberdeen Scotland.
+The last of the sixty-milers afloat and still in Australia is MV Stephen Brown, built in 1954 in Aberdeen Scotland.
 She ran between Hexham or Catherine Hill Bay and Sydney, and was donated in April 1983 to the Australian Maritime College.
 She is now permanently moored at Beauty Point on the Tamar River in Tasmania and used as a stationary training vessel.